AdaCore/gnatstudio/docs/users_guide/intro.rst

   Any compiler called by a command line can be integrated in GPS, with built in support for GNAT, `gcc` and `make`.
-You can easily navigate error messages and automatic code fixing is provided for many common errors.
+You can easily navigate error messages.
+Automatic code fixing is provided for many common errors.
   GPS includes support for cross-compilers (running compilers on a different machine than the one on which GPS is running).

 * Project management (:ref:`Project_Handling`)

-  Project files (editable either graphically or manually) are used to describe attributes of a project, including the location of sources, their naming schemes, and how they should be built.
-A graphical browser is provided to analyze both dependencies between your projects and between sources within your projects.
+  You can use project files (editable either graphically or manually) to describe attributes of a project, including the location of sources, their naming schemes, and how they should be built.
+GPS provides a graphical browser to analyze both dependencies between your projects and between sources within your projects.

 * Integration with various :ref:`Version_Control_System`